itbr-canada-community/documentos/code-of-conduct.md

 ## 11. Contact info

-[YOUR CONTACT INFO HERE -- this should be a single person or a small team who can respond to issues directly]
+Email: itbrcanada@hotmail.com

 ## 12. License and attribution

-The Citizen Code of Conduct is distributed by [Stumptown Syndicate](http://stumptownsyndicate.org) under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+This document is under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/). and was adapted from the originals available at [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md) and [Contributor Covenant](https://www.contributor-covenant.org/)

-_Revision 2.3.
-Posted 6 March 2017._

-_Revision 2.2.
-Posted 4 February 2016._

-_Revision 2.1.
-Posted 23 June 2014._

-_Revision 2.0, adopted by the [Stumptown Syndicate](http://stumptownsyndicate.org) board on 10 January 2013.
-Posted 17 March 2013._